 Fall (September-December) and Spring (January-May) semesters.

 The official organization of the student body, responsible for planning student activities and for administering regulations governing student behavior and the Honor Code.
 The SGA enables students to play a major role in the governance of the college community and in the maintenance of the academic integrity of the college.

 Tuition is $18,935 for the 2015-2016 academic year.
 Generous financial aid is available in the form of scholarships, work study, and private undergraduate loans.
 Payment plans are also available.

-The College is an independent institution of higher education that is closely associated with the Orthodox Christian community.
+The College is an independent institution of higher education formed in the Orthodox Christian tradition.
 There are approximately 300 million Orthodox Christians worldwide committed to the undivided Christian faith as revealed in Holy Scripture, the Nicene Creed, and the historic texts and Ecumenical Councils of the Christian Tradition.
-The College has received the blessings and encouragement of the western Orthodox Christian hierarchs who serve on the Board of Directors on a rotating basis.
+The College has received the blessings and encouragement of the western Orthodox Christian hierarchs who act as advisors.
 The President serves on the Theological Education Committee of the Assembly of Canonical Orthodox Bishops of North and Central America.

 Funding of the College

-The College is a non-profit, 501(c)(3) (27-2912448) institution of higher education that is funded by charitable individuals, corporations, foundations, trusts, etc. The College does not receive government or archdiocesan or any other church or church-affiliated organization subsidies or financial support.
+The College is a non-profit, 501(c)(3) (27-2912448) institution of higher education that is funded by charitable individuals, corporations, foundations, trusts, etc. The College does not receive government or archdiocesan or any other church or church-affiliated organizational subsidies or financial support.